-Tucked away, deep in the mountains in the most remote part of Mountain Pastures, are two of the best kept secrets of de Hoop-valley.
-Hiding there in the upper reaches of the Driehoeks-river, are two perennial waterfalls which, until recently, were almost totally inaccessible.
+Tucked away, deep in the mountains in the most remote part of Mountain Pastures, is one of the best-kept secrets of the De Hoop-valley.
+Hiding there in the upper reaches of the Driehoeks-river, is a perennial waterfall which, until recently, were almost totally inaccessible.

 It is a strenuous walk with a total ascent of 800m, but strongly recommended for those who desire to connect with nature.
 Once the destination is reached, behold the simple beauty of crystal-clear water, cascading more than 10m over ancient rocks.

 Except for the silence, you may hear the melodious “Kieee-uup” of the African Eagle, who, with it’s wingspan up to 96cm, soar effortless with other lesser hawks and eagles, in the endless skies above.